jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 \{\}

-: Curly braces  expansion braces also for decalring variables with variables in them.
+: Curly braces  expansion braces also for declaring variables with variables in them.
 Note the difference.
 The first command executes the content of ```whoami``` command and returns it.
 The second command example from chapter 03 uses ```()``` to execute a sub-shell to get the value of ```uname -r```.
 The final example allows you to use brace expansion to create multiple directories at once chapter-01-09.  __Usage example:__
 ```bash
 echo ${username-`whoami`}
 ```